wsydney76/craft-contentoverview/README.md

 If you are using a single page, name this page according to the `defaultPage` setting.

+For the sake of simplicity, a page is always structured as follows:

+A page
+* has one or more tabs
+* * which have one or more columns
+* * * which have one or more sections

+So if you want to have a page with just one thing on it, configure a page with one tab (the tab label will not be displayed) with one column (width: 12) with one section.

 Structure of this file:

 - tabs[] (array, tabs of the page)